Dying Light 2: Stay Human release date, how to pre-order, prices, post-launch roadmap and review details

 An apt arrival in the wake of the global coronavirus pandemic, Dying Light 2: Stay Human takes place in a world which has now been completely overwhelmed by the virus which ripped through the fictional Middle Eastern city of Harran in the first game, as the first person shooter series brings a new protagonist and challenges in The City.

-With more zombies, more weapons and even more downloadable content revealed in Polish developer Techland’s recent post-launch roadmap, Dying Light 2 could well be one of this year’s biggest video game launches.
+With more zombies, more weapons and even more downloadable content revealed in Polish developer Techland’s latest teasers and post-launch roadmap, Dying Light 2 could well be one of this year’s biggest video game launches.

 Read More

+Dying Light 2’s review embargo has now lifted, meaning that streamers and reviewers alike are able to give their verdict on the game’s performance and quality of gameplay.

-Here’s everything you need to know about Dying Light 2: Stay Human, its release date, how to pre-order and what to expect.
+Here’s everything you need to know about Dying Light 2: Stay Human – including reviews so far, Dying Light 2’s release date, how to pre-order and more.

 Dying Light 2 plot details and what to expect